tnc-ca-geo/loratracker/README.md

 Beside an AWS account, a ArcGIS online account is needed.
 Within this account, a feature service or view with the name lora_tracker_1 is needed.

 There is a script to generate a Shapefile that can be used to create this service (see here https://github.com/tnc-ca-geo/LoraTesting/tree/master/clients/helpers).
 I will add a script to generate this and migrate existing data.

+## Web App

+There is a basic web app that can be accessed using https://lora-tracker.codefornature.org/.
+In order to use the web application login into ArcgisOnline using your account.